HOME

-Bounty Definition in Crypto
+Bounty in Crypto

 A bounty is a reward that a project or company offers to people who complete a specific task.
 In crypto, those tasks can range from finding software bugs to promoting a new project or translating documents.
 The goal is to tap the community’s skills and energy in a simple give-and-get setup.